 Other elements – the Ecto-1, the jumpsuits, the ghost traps – are even less significant than the proton packs.
 Nothing in that movie was established as “lore” or as a “thing” as though it was designed to sell merchandise (even if, for someone behind the scenes, it was).
 The film’s characters (and their actors) acted like none of that mattered.
 Hudson acted like he was probably just collecting a paycheck, as much as Winston was.
 Aykroyd probably believed he was actually catching ghosts.

 And Murray clearly couldn’t care less.
-His deadpan sadism is equal to his character’s and that’s what makes the entire film work: he’s an unflappable cynic, for whom the most amazing, world-threatening forces are barely nuisances.
+His deadpan attitude, his resting outsider face, is equal to his character’s.
+That energy makes the film work: he’s an unflappable cynic, for whom the most amazing, world-threatening forces are barely nuisances.
 His cynicism doesn’t come from the belief that he’s so indestructible, but that what happens to the world matters that little.
 If the Ghostbusters could be called “heroes,” it’s purely on accident.
 The film itself becomes an anthem not to emotional reform, and definitely not to movie franchises, but to not giving a shit.
 They’re schlub saviors.

 Now jump forward to this new trailer, which pretends that all those iconic gadgets and characters are noble because we have gone from age six to forty-six and want our toys to be given back to us in a way that justifies how much we played with them.
 It was one particular sound clip that really bummed me out and inspired this essay.
 It’s the most egregious example of retroactive franchise manipulation for the purpose of harnessing nostalgia that I have ever seen.
 The clip: Venkman saying in the first Ghostbusters, “Call it fate, call it luck, call it karma.
 I believe everything happens for a reason.”
 A choir ascends in mind-soothing major chords as he says each phrase; it climaxes with the new kids driving the Ecto-1.
 The response on Twitter: “It’s such a good time to be a Ghostbusters fan!”